roadsidemultimedia/Docs/customizing/customization-methods.md

 ## Methods ##

-There are three methods for adding customization to your website, these are using the **DMS toolbar &rarr; Customize options** , the **Base Child theme** and the **Customize plugin**.
+There are three methods for adding customization to your website, these are using the **DMS toolbar &rarr; Customize options** , the **Base Child theme** and the **PageLines Customize plugin**.
 Each method has pros and cons, which we'll go through below.

 ### DMS ###